ogus/js-loader/README.md

  + You need to load new Javascript source at runtime

- + The url / path to your dependencies is unknown before a specific `.js` file is loaded
+ + The url to your dependencies is unknown before a specific `.js` file is loaded

 It aims to avoid this kind of **nightmare**: